okta/terraform-provider-okta/website/docs/r/app_basic_auth.html.markdown

 - `accessibility_self_service` - (Optional) Enable self-service.
 By default, it is `false`.

-- `logo` - (Optional) Application logo.
+- `logo` - (Optional) Local path to the logo.
 The file must be in PNG, JPG, or GIF format, and less than 1 MB in size.

 - `admin_note` - (Optional) Application notes for admins.